flutter/website/src/docs/release/breaking-changes/container-color.md

 ## Timeline

-This change was introduced in v1.15.4
+This change landed in 1.17.

 ## References